Dorothy2020/advancedSQLQueries-Week4/README.md

 ## Assignment Questions

-- By creating the tables (payments, customers, orderdetails) and inserting sample data, I was able to run the required SQL queries to answer the assignment's questions. and tested them in mysql benchmark
+- By creating the tables (payments, customers, orderdetails) and inserting dummy data, I was able to run the required SQL queries to answer the assignment's questions. and tested them in mysql benchmark